-- living on reserves we would like to ensure that this is considered.
-Will the costing model only charge for members dedicated to serving the County? - 3.
+- to ensure that this is considered.
+Who is paying to service the indigenous population? - 3.
 Densities: The cost of policing in Mackenzie County is considerably higher due to the low density of the population.
-Is there a means to take this into consideration within the costing model? - 4.
-Implementation of the costing model: Should the costing model be implemented by 2020 it would cause us financial concern. - 5.
+There needs to be a method of taking this into consideration within the costing model. - 4.
+Implementation of the costing model: It is premature to be discussing the costing model before other questions are answered regarding police servicing. - 5.
 Police oversight participation: Currently the County has very little input into how the RCMP manages their priorities and County expectations are not being met.
 The costing model identifies methods of participating in this process however, these committees are typically advisory and results are dependent on the cooperation of the commanding officer, the demands that are placed on the detachments and other factors.
 Is there a way to give the municipality more power to influence RCMP priorities? - 6.
 Other Concerns as identified by Council: